viaacode/kranten_import/readme.md

 ### copy-listener

-Copies a file from one location to another both paths are assumed to be accessible on disk.
+Copies a file from one location to another.
+Both paths are assumed to be accessible on disk.

 ```json
 {